andredesousa/essential-angular-scaffold/README.md

 └── tslint.json
 ```

-All of the app’s code goes in a folder named `src`.
+All of the app's code goes in a folder named `src`.
 The end-to-end tests are in the `e2e` folder.
 In Angular, everything is organized in modules, and every application have at least one of them, the `app` root module.
 The `app` module is the entry point of the application, and is the module that Angular uses to bootstrap the application.
 The global styles for the project are placed in a `scss` folder under `assets`.
 The `styles.scss` file imports all the partials to apply their styling.